Banff National Park & Lake Louise in a wheelchair

 My travel tip for you: Hotels in Banff are very expensive.
 It is much cheaper to stay in Canmore, a charming town nearby (26 km/16 miles).
 You’ll find a large choice of hotels, restaurants, grocery stores like Safeways and a very wheelchair-friendly infrastructure.
 From there you could also visit the Bow Valley Provincial Park in Kananaskis Country.

-You can reach almost all major natural attractions by car.
+You can reach almost all the major natural attractions by car.
 In general, the viewpoints are wheelchair-friendly, and most have handicapped parking lots as well as accessible restrooms.

 List of attractions with great wheelchair accessibility: